Joe Shekarchi: Career

 Shekarchi was the manager of Paul Tsongas's Rhode Island campaign for the 1992 Democratic Party presidential primaries and then served as a legislative aide in the administration of governor Bruce Sundlun.
 In 2010, he led future governor Gina Raimondo's successful campaign for general treasurer.

 When Robert Flaherty, the incumbent Democratic representative for District 23 in Warwick, failed to qualify for the ballot, Shekarchi was unopposed for the September 11, 2012, Democratic Primary, winning with 536 votes.
 He won the November 6, 2012, General election with 4,302 votes (67.9%) against Republican nominee John Falkowski, and has served in the position since January 1, 2013.

 Shekarchi was chairman of the House Labor Committee until his Democratic colleagues elected him as the House majority leader in November 2016.
 After four years as majority leader, his colleagues elected him speaker in November 2020 following the defeat of longtime speaker Nicholas Mattiello.
 Shekarchi considers himself a moderate Democrat.

+Shekarchi resigned the speakership on May 7, 2026, the due date for applications for a vacancy on the Rhode Island Supreme Court.
+He was succeeded by Christopher Blazejewski.